Baran (film): Synopsis

 Lateef can't bear Rahmat's absence, and seeks Soltan for news.
-He goes to where the Afghans live, walks around, meets an enigmatic cobbler, and ends up in the courtyard of a shrine near a graveyard where Afghanis are gathered for a milk ceremony.
+He goes to where the Afghans live, walks around, meets an enigmatic cobbler, and ends up in the courtyard of a shrine near a graveyard where Afghans are gathered for a milk ceremony.
 He inquires about Soltan, but gets no clues.
 Among the Afghans stands Rahmat in female clothing.
 She sees Lateef, stares at him, then leaves.
 Lateef is not aware of her.
 The next day, he finds Soltan, and learns that Rahmat works near the river.
 Lateef rushes there to find Rahmat working unhappily with other women carrying heavy stones.
 He is distressed, and wants to find a way to help her.
 He obtains his wages and hands them to Soltan to pass them to Najaf.
 They agree to meet the next day at the shrine.
 Instead of Soltan, Najaf shows up to inform Lateef that Soltan has gone to Afghanistan.
 He tells Lateef that Soltan came to him and offered him money he'd borrowed from someone but he refused it and advised Soltan to use it to leave for Afghanistan where he had a serious family issue.

-The next day Lateef he overhears that Najaf is also faced with family problems in Afghanistan, as his brother has been killed.
+The next day, Lateef overhears that Najaf is also faced with family problems in Afghanistan, as his brother has been killed.
 He hears Rahmat's real name is Baran.
 Lateef goes to find an exhausted Baran carrying logs.
 The next morning, Najaf is at the construction site begging Memar unsuccessfully for a loan.
 Lateef sells the only valuable thing he has, his identity card.
 When he brings the money, Lateef learns that Najaf and his family will use it to return to Afghanistan.
 Lateef is overwhelmed and finds refuge in the shrine.
 There, he hears the same sounds he heard when he first saw Baran.
 He accepts his fate.